jimhigson/oboe.js/writing/main/3_Background.md

 threaded execution, whereas Node is by design single-threaded.
-Threads are an effective means to speed up parallel computation but not well suited to concurrently running tasks which are mostly i/o dependent, in which each thread remains waiting for long periods, consuming considerable resources, punctuated by occasional short bursts of processing.
-Threading in many languages also requires explicity syncrhonisation of any memory to be shared between threads and great care and experience is required to avoid non-obvious race conditions.
+Threads are an effective means to speed up parallel computation but not well suited to concurrently running tasks which are mostly i/o dependent, in which each thread spends most of its life waiting, consuming considerable resources, occasionally punctuated with short bursts of activity.
+Programming Java safely with threads which share access to mutable objects requires great care and experience, otherwise the programmer is liable to create race conditions.
-Consider for example a thread-based http aggregator; the ratio of

-waiting to processing per thread is so high that any gains achieved through actual concurrent execution is tiny in comparison.
-Following Node's lead, even traditionally thread-based environments such as Java are starting to embrace asynchronous single-threaded programming with servers such as Netty.
-Node instead maintains an event loop and expects each task never to wait for io for rather to always make asynchronous calls, providing a function to handle the data when available.
-Unlike Erlang, Node does not swap tasks out preemptively, it always waits for them to complete, meaning that each task must complete quickly.
-While this might at first seem like an onerous requirement to put on the user.
+Consider the example a Java thread-based http aggregator; each 'requester' thread waits for seconds and then processes for milliseconds.
+The ratio of waiting to processing is so high that any gains achieved through actual concurrent execution of the active phase is pyrrhic.
+Following Node's lead, even traditionally thread-based environments such as Java are starting to embrace asynchronous, single-threaded servers with projects such as Netty.
+Node manages concurrency by maintaining an event loop and expects each task never to block.
+Non-blocking io is used for everything and is callback based.
-In practice the asynchronous nature of the toolkit makes following this requirement more natural than not.
-Indeed, other than accidental non-terminating loops or heavy number-crunching, the lack of any blocking functions whatsoever makes it rather difficult to write a node program whose tasks do not exit quickly.
+Unlike Erlang, Node does not swap tasks out preemptively, it always waits for tasks to complete which means that each task must complete quickly.
+While this might at first seem like an onerous requirement to put on the programmer, in practice the asynchronous nature of the toolkit makes following this requirement more natural than not.
+Indeed, other than accidental non-terminating loops or heavy number-crunching, the lack of any blocking io whatsoever makes it rather difficult to write a node program whose tasks do not exit quickly.

 This is already the model